Linear logic in normed cones: probabilistic coherence spaces and beyond

+In \cite{EhrhardPaganiTasson}, an alternative definition is proposed, which does not involve any topology, but only norms and intrinsic partial order.
+A cone $P$ is {\it complete in the sense of \cite{EhrhardPaganiTasson}} if any norm-bounded non-decreasing sequence in $P$ has a least upper bound.
+(This could be called {\it sequential order-completeness} without the word ``topological''.)

-{\bf Remark} Our definition of completeness differs from the one proposed in \cite{EhrhardPaganiTasson}, where it is required only that norm-bounded non-decreasing sequences have least upper bounds.
-However, it is not hard to see that completeness in our sense implies completeness in the sense of \cite{EhrhardPaganiTasson}. \nb If $P$ is a complete cone, then any norm-bounded monotone non-decreasing sequence $\{v_n\}$ has a least upper bound in $P$. \nbe {\bf Proof} By definition there exists $v=\lim\limits_{n\to\infty}v_n\in P$.
+It is not hard to see that completeness in our sense implies completeness in the sense of \cite{EhrhardPaganiTasson}, but not vice versa. \nb If a reflexive uniform normed cone $P$ is complete (in the sense of this work), then for any norm-bounded monotone non-decreasing sequence $\{v_n\}\subset P$ its weak limit $\lim\limits_{n\to\infty}v_n$ is also its least upper bound in $P$. \nbe {\bf Proof} By definition there exists the weak limit $v=\lim\limits_{n\to\infty}v_n\in P$.